anirudt/concert-master/README.md

 $ python concert.py -n1 --ges
 ```

-For more details, have a look at the Template.pdf file inside
-the report/ directory, or feel free to contact me.
+For more details, have a look at the report [here](report/Template.tex), or feel free to contact me.